rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 Example: `Imprinted at London : by Wynkyn de Worde dwellynge in Fletestrete at the Sygne of the Sonne agaynst the condyth, the VI.
 Day of Janiuer in the yere of our Lorde God M.V.C. and XXXIIII`

 Example: `London : printed for George Eversden, at the Mayden-head in St. Pauls-Church yard, 1657`

+<a name="4.20.9.1">4.20.9.1</a> If the resource bears only a statement relating to distributor, or multiple such statements, generally assume the distributor to also be functioning as publisher.
+Treat the statement as a publication statement.

 ## 4.20.91 Statements relating to publication, distribution, etc. and to manufacture